ada74m/node_demo/README.md

 * make server listen for event.
 On receiving it, publish to all listeners.
 * refresh browsers and demonstrate real-time chat

+* publish to azure
+  * log on to azure portal
+  * new ->  compute -> website -> quick create
+  * url = nodeazchat, region = North Europe
+  * click create and wait
+  * go into new website, click "Setup deployment from source control" and select "local git repository"
+  * see instructions on how to publish
+  * in git bash, do
+    * git remote add azure https://ada74m@nodeazchat.scm.azurewebsites.net/nodeazchat.git
+    * git push azure master

 ideas
 =====